itsraghz/spring-mvc-demo/README.md

 		* We caught two different exceptions for the line invoking the Service Layer in the Cotroller Method - (1) Usual BusinessException (2) MethodArgumentNotValidException and we prepared a `ResponseEntity` accordingly.
 		* However, the control flow did not even enter the Controller Method because the order of execution is different wherein `@Valid` was executed first and whenever there was an exception during validation of the parameters passed in the Request JSON, the `MethodArgumentNotValidException` was thrown and hence neither the Domain object `Contact` was prepared with the inputs passed, NOR the control came inside the method.
 	- Use `@ExceptionHandler` along with the `@ControllerAdvice` or more precisely `@RestControllerAdvice` to handle the excpetions (`MethodArgumentNotValidException`) - on boundary checks
-		-  #TODO Domain Validation + GlobalException - helps for the `@Valid` annotation validtion (Boundary Checks) but breaking the *Domain* Validation (Duplicate Exception by means of a `BusinessException`.
+		- Domain Validation + GlobalException - helps for the `@Valid` annotation validtion (Boundary Checks) but breaking the *Domain* Validation (Duplicate Exception by means of a `BusinessException`.

 ## ExceptionHandler